Georgia Tann: Tennessee Children's Home Society

 Tann destroyed records of the children who were processed through the Society and conducted minimal background checks on the adoptive homes.
 As a result, the Child Welfare League of America dropped the Society from its list of qualifying institutions in 1941.
-Many of the files of the children were fictionalized before being presented to the adoptive parents, which covered up the child's circumstances prior to being placed with the society.
+Many of the files of the children were fictionalized before being presented to the adoptive parents, which covered up the child's circumstances before being placed with the society.

-When an adoptive parent discovered that the information on the child was incorrect, such as in cases of falsified medical histories, Tann often threatened the adoptive parents with possible legal action that would force a surrender of their children.
+When an adoptive parent discovered that the information on the child was incorrect, such as in cases of falsified medical histories, Tann often threatened the adoptive parents with possible legal action that would force the surrender of their children.
 Tann's threats were fulfilled with the aid of Shelby County Family Court Judge Camille Kelley, who used her position of authority to sanction Tann's tactics and activities.
-Tann would identify children as being from homes which could not provide for their care, and Kelley would push the matter through her dockets.
-Kelley also severed custody of divorced mothers, placing the children with Tann, who then arranged for adoption of the children into "homes better able to provide for the children's care."
-However, many of the children were placed into homes where they were used as child labor on farms, or with abusive families.
+Tann would identify children as being from homes that could not provide for their care, and Kelley would push the matter through her dockets.
+Kelley also severed custody of divorced mothers, placing the children with Tann, who then arranged for the adoption of the children into "homes better able to provide for the children's care."
+However, many of the children were placed into homes where they were used as child labor on farms or with abusive families.

-In a letter drafted in 1947, Tann's attorney, Abe Waldauer, said that the prospective adoptive couple had "complete custody and control of a child for one year; may submit the child to any physical or mental examination they wish and take any steps they may desire to ascertain they have a healthy and normal child.
+In a 1947 letter, Tann's attorney, Abe Waldauer, said that the prospective adoptive couple had "complete custody and control of a child for one year; may submit the child to any physical or mental examination they wish and take any steps they may desire to ascertain they have a healthy and normal child.
 If it is not, the Tennessee Children's Home takes it back without question."

 Bypassing Shelby County Probate Court, most of the adoption cases were handled in the counties of Dyer, Haywood, and Hardeman.
 Tann also had connections with former Memphis, Tennessee, mayor E.H.
-"Boss" Crump, who continued to have an influential political presence until his death.
+"Boss" Crump, who had an influential political presence until his death.
 He had long been known to take bribes from unlawful establishments (e.g., brothels and gambling halls), a fact which Tann used to her advantage.
 She enjoyed a lavish lifestyle and was widely respected in the community, counting among her friends prominent families, politicians, and legislators.

 While in her care, the children were mistreated by Tann, with reports of neglect, physical abuse, sexual abuse, and murder.
 With no housing facilities, the society held children awaiting placement in public facilities and foster homes.
-In the 1930s, Memphis had the highest infant mortality rate in the nation, largely due to Tann.
+In the 1930s, Memphis had the highest infant mortality rate in the nation, mainly due to Tann.
 In 1943, a wealthy businessman donated the mansion at 1556 Poplar Avenue to the society.
 The offices and intake rooms were put on the bottom floor, while the nurseries were upstairs.